About Public Power

 Public Power is Affordable.

 Across the country, municipal electric utilities continue to lead the way in providing customers with low-cost energy.
 Public power’s historically lower rates are the result of the low-cost structure central to its business model, supported by its not-for-profit status, access to tax-exempt financing, higher credit ratings, and its ability to contract for low-cost power supplies.
+In 2021, public power customers of Indiana and Ohio typically saved an average of more than 40% when compared to other types of utilities*.
+Public power has both the lowest average bill and the lowest average rate in Indiana*.

 Public Power is Invested in the Community.